DinoChiesa/get-gcp-access-token/README.md

 This repo contains code examples that illustrate how to get a GCP access token programmatically.

+Across all Google Cloud services, the programmatic interface to the control plane - the API - is very similar and consistent.
+By "service" I refer to things like Cloud service, Apigee, BigQuery, Cloud Storage, Cloud Logging, Cloud Run...

+There's great deal of consistency in the API, in the shape of the request and response payloads, the use of return status, the URL patterns, the api endpoint (always _something_.googleapis.com), and of course the authentication.
+For this last part, all of them require an OAuth token.
+And there are different options for how you obtain that token.

+This repo covers some of that.
+First, some background.

-## What does a token look like?
+## What does an access token look like?

-There are different ways to get a token, but regardless of the way you choose, the token always looks similar.
+There are different ways to get a token, but regardless of the way you choose, the access token always looks similar.

 It will look like: